thiagontnx/SecurityBootcamp/prevent/stig/stig.rst

 The description of a STIG is publicly available on the Defense Information Systems Agency, Information Assurance Support Environment web site:

 “The Security Technical Implementation Guides (STIGs) are the configuration standards for DOD IA and IA-enabled devices/systems.
-Since 1998, DISA has played a critical role enhancing the security posture of DoD’s security systems by providing the Security Technical Implementation Guides (STIGs).
+Since 1998, Defense Information Systems Agency (DISA) has played a critical role enhancing the security posture of DoD’s security systems by providing the Security Technical Implementation Guides (STIGs).
 The STIGs contain technical guidance to “lock down” information systems/software that might otherwise be vulnerable to a malicious computer attack.”

 STIG Reports on Nutanix Nodes